isner/a11y-examples/README.md

-# a11y-examples (incomplete)
+# a11y-examples

-Examples of accessible design patterns as prescribed by [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#aria_ex)
+Examples of accessible design patterns as prescribed by [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#aria_ex).
+Other examples that I find interesting or important will be included as well.

+**NOTE:** Not all the patterns outlined in the ARIA Authoring Practices guide are represented here - it's a work in progress.

 ## Viewing the Examples

-You can either clone the repository or download an archive of the repository.

-### Option 1: ZIP Archive

-[Download the archive](https://github.com/isner/a11y-examples/archive/master.zip), then open `dist/index.html` in your browser.

-### Option 2: Cloning with Git

-Clone the repository using

 ```bash
 $ git clone git@github.com:isner/a11y-examples.git